Concept: Real-Time API Deployment¶

 An API endpoint is a single path on the API (that is, a URL to which HTTP requests are posted, and from which a response is expected).
 It is the place where two applications can interact.
 Each endpoint fulfills a single function, e.g. performing a dataset lookup.

 A Dataiku API Service is the unit of management and deployment for the API node.
 An API service can host several endpoints.

-This is one component of the Dataiku deployer.
-The API deployer is the interface for deploying API Services and Endpoints to API Nodes.
+The API deployer is one component of the Dataiku deployer.
+The API deployer is the interface for deploying API services and endpoints to API Nodes.

 The API deployer manages several deployment infrastructures that can either be static API nodes or containers that run API nodes in a Kubernetes cluster.